zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

          on the public DNS.
          * The lookup must take into account changes that undelegated data has created, if any.
-      4. If the lookup returns the relevant address record with the same owner name as in the query, then extract those to be collected below.
+      4. If the lookup returns the relevant address record or records with the same owner name as in the query, then extract those to be collected below.
-      5. Go to next server.
+      5. Go to the next server.
    9. If the response has the AA flag unset, then:
       1. Emit *[CHILD_NS_FAILED]*.
-      2. Go to next server.
+      2. Go to the next server.
    10. If the RCODE of the response is neither NOERROR nor NXDOMAIN,
        then:
        1. Emit *[CHILD_NS_FAILED]*.
-       2. Go to next server.
+       2. Go to the next server.
-   11. If the RCODE if the response is NXDOMAIN, go to next server.
+   11. If the RCODE of the response is NXDOMAIN, then go to the next server.
    12. If the RCODE is NOERROR (with the AA flag set), then:
-       1. Extract the addresses records (A, AAAA) from the answer section response if the owner name matches the that of the of the query.
+       1. Extract any addresses records (A, AAAA) from the answer section response if the owner name matches the that of the of the query.
-       2. Go to next server.
+       2. Go to the next server.
-   13. When all servers are processed, then go to next step.
+   13. When all servers are processed, then go to the next step.
-   14. If all servers emit *[NO_RESPONSE]* or *[CHILD_NS_FAILED]*, then emit *[CHILD_ZONE_LAME]* and
+   14. If all servers emitted *[NO_RESPONSE]* or *[CHILD_NS_FAILED]*, then emit *[CHILD_ZONE_LAME]* and
        completely stop processing this test case.
    15. Tag any extracted address records (A and AAAA) as